Seychelles: Official and widely spoken languages

 Colonial and Post-Colonial Influences

 Portuguese explorers were the first Europeans to land on these islands in the early 16th century.
-However, it was the French who established the first permanent settlement in 1770, bringing their language and culture6.
+However, it was the French who established the first permanent settlement in 1770, bringing their language and culture.

 The Journey to Independence and Language Officiality